robinnarsinghranabhat/pytorch-optimizations-notes/README.md

 Topics covered :
 - Visualizing pytorch programs better with profiling tools (torch Profiler, Nvidia Nsight Systems)
-- How Program Execution happens, where CPU makes computation request to the GPU
+- How Program Execution happens ?
+When/How does CPU sends computation request to the GPU ?
-- Utilize Concept of "CUDA Stream" to write efficient programs that can keep GPU Busy ( matmul on GPU, or some CPU operations even)
+- Utilize Concept of "CUDA Stream" to write efficient programs that try to keep GPU Busy